Katolus/awesome-data-engineering/README.md

 - [HStreamDB](https://github.com/hstreamdb/hstream) - The streaming database built for IoT data storage and real-time processing.
 - [Kuiper](https://github.com/emqx/kuiper) - An edge lightweight IoT data analytics/streaming software implemented by Golang, and it can be run at all kinds of resource-constrained edge devices.
 - [Zilla](https://github.com/aklivity/zilla) - - An API gateway built for event-driven architectures and streaming that supports standard protocols such as HTTP, SSE, gRPC, MQTT, and the native Kafka protocol.
+- [SwimOS](https://github.com/swimos/swim-rust) - A framework for building real-time streaming data processing applications that supports a wide range of ingestion sources.

 ## Batch Processing